dcourtois/QmlDev/Readme.md

 `$> qmldev --transparent --app Frameless.qml`

-This simply use the new methods (Qt 5.15) of `QWindow` to handle system resize and move.
-The red and blue areas resize the view, the white one is the custom title bar allowing to move the window, and the black area closes the view.
+This display a small framework for displaying a custom title bar, and uses the new methods (Qt 5.15) of `QWindow` to handle system resize and move.

 Contributing
 ------------